 (ii) modify the extent of discovery;

 (iii) provide for disclosure, discovery, or preservation of electronically stored information;

-(iv) include any agreements the parties reach for asserting claims of privilege or of protection as trial-preparation material after information is produced, including agreements reached under Federal Rule of Evidence 502;
+(iv) include any agreements the parties reach for asserting claims of privilege or of protection as trial-preparation material after the information is produced, including agreements reached under Federal Rule of Evidence 502;